PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 \end{lstlisting} \

 ### Polygons
 Normal polygons are polygons which are neither a circle nor a road.
 These are created by reading the coordinates provided in the input GeoJSON file and creating a \lstinline!Polygon! with the use of a \lstinline!GeometryFactoryEX! object, provided by NETTopologySuite.
+The creation of such a polygon is shown in the following listing.

 \begin{lstlisting}[caption=Building a Polygon which can be saved in the Database, label=lst:polyfilter, language={[Sharp]C}]
     public Polygon BuildPolygonFromGeoPoints(List<GeoPoint> points)